aweymo/base/cv.md

 - *Using Python Tools and Obsidian to Connect and Visualize Research* [Presentation on using custom Python tools to correct optical character recognition layers, extract annotations from digitized text, and contextualize these notes using Obsidian’s detailed tagging methods to enrich scholarly research.]
 2024,<br>
 [https://aweymo-ui.github.io/python_obsidian](https://aweymo-ui.github.io/python_obsidian){:target="_blank" rel="noopener"}

-- *Using OpenRefine to Standardize Metadata Language* [Practical guide to using OpenRefine for metadata language standardization, intended for faculty, staff, patrons, and students at the University of Idaho.
-This workshop focuses on the necessary steps to perform language standardization without covering OpenRefine’s other capabilities.]
+- *Using OpenRefine to Standardize Metadata Language* [Practical guide to using OpenRefine for metadata language standardization, intended for faculty, staff, patrons, and students at the University of Idaho.]
 2024,<br>
 [https://aweymo-ui.github.io/or_standardize](https://aweymo-ui.github.io/or_standardize){:target="_blank" rel="noopener"}

 - *College of Agricultural & Life Sciences Liaison Introduction* [Reference site for introducing undergraduate students of the College of Agricultural & Life Sciences to myself, how my work corresponds with their studies, and the various library resources available to help them produce scholarly work.]
 2024,<br>